Extreme atmospheric rivers to bombard California with beneficial precipitation

 While the blasts of heavy rain and snow will lead to disruption, they should make a welcome dent in the West Coast’s precipitation deficit, portending encouraging news for water resources across the West.
 California Gov. Gavin Newsom (D) recently expanded a drought emergency to encompass the entire state.

-Most areas of central and northern California need at least 6 to 12 inches of rain or the equivalent amount of snow for the severe drought conditions to ease.
+Most areas of central and northern California need at least six to 12 inches of rain or the equivalent amount of snow for the severe drought conditions to ease.
 The predicted precipitation will cut into that deficit while ending the fire season.

 More modest amounts of rain are predicted in Southern California early next week, not nearly enough to significantly ease its drought conditions or reduce the wildfire threat.